 Before the "Committed Matings" feature, this problem has been tackled by adding "embryos", representing these prior matings, to the list of candidates, and mating these in separate groups within the same analysis as the active matings to be made in the current mating session.
 Juveniles that are not sexually mature can be included in the same way, and for the same reason.
+Moreover, this method can be used for any individual that is currently unavailable, but could be used for breeding in the future.
+In the case of pregnant/lactating females, their future contributions are already at least partly accommodated through their Committed Mating parent status.

 Under Committed Matings, matings that have already been made (or otherwise decided on) are presented in a separate file, as noted below, and the analysis will include these matings in its solution.
+This means that immature juveniles are represented in the analysis by their parents.
+This works in that coancestries are additive: The mean coancestry of an animal to the whole population is the average of the mean coancestry of each of its parents to the whole population.

-This means that the total number of matings to be derived for any one analysis/cycle/session includes those of previous sessions.
-Candidate status (Maxuse) must be set accordingly, either by the operator, or automatically by Matesel, as described below.
+Accordingly, the total number of matings to be derived for any one analysis/cycle/session includes those of previous sessions.
+Candidate status (Maxuse) must be set to accommodate this, either by the operator, or automatically by Matesel, as described below.
 So Maxuse values must be sufficiently high to cover at least the committed matings, but only the New Matings will be acted on by the breeder for the current session.

 Accordingly, the candidate status of individuals that have already been mated should continue to be appropriately represented (either in the main datafile or automatically managed by Matesel, see below) until they have no more progeny that are not yet represented as candidates in the main data file, but have the prospect of becoming candidates.
-For species that have juvenile individuals available at mating time (most species), there are two ways of handling this:
+For species that have juvenile individuals available at mating time, there are two ways of handling this: